shirish93/shirish93.github.io/_ideas/2024-03-14-bus-consolidation.md

 **Conclusion:**

-Consolidating Kathmandu's school bus system presents a unique opportunity to address traffic congestion, optimize resources, and enhance the educational experience for students and families.
+Consolidating Kathmandu's school bus system presents an opportunity to address traffic congestion, optimize resources, and enhance the educational experience for students and families.
 This proposal outlines a detailed plan for achieving this goal through a collaborative and sustainable approach.
 By working together, stakeholders can change Kathmandu's transportation ecosystem, creating a cleaner, more efficient, and student-centered learning environment.

 Implementing a successful school bus consolidation project in Kathmandu would likely require a combination of technical tools and software across different stages: